sio-doh/30-Days-Of-React/05_Day_Props/05_props.md

 ReactDOM.render(<App />, rootElement)
 ```

-In the above example, onClick is a props to hold the greetPeople functions.
+In the above example, onClick is a "props" to hold the greetPeople function.
 HTML has onclick, onmouseover, onhover, onkeypress and etc event handlers.
 In React, these handlers are in camelCase.
 For instance onClick, onMouseOver, onKeyPress etc. We will cover events in React in detail in other section.

-Let's see another more function as props to give a clear understanding how to handle function as a props in React component.
+Let's see some more functions as props to give a clear understanding how to handle function as "props" in a React component.

 This component shows month, date and year as an alert box.